grych/drab/CONTRIBUTING.md

 ## Contributing
-Drab team (big name for a one person so far) welcomes everyone to be a part of the team!
+Drab team welcomes everyone to be a part of the team!

 ## How to contribute to Drab